Rockets vs. Lakers Prediction: Preview, Injury Report, Advantages, X-Factors - Fadeaway World

-The Rockets come in at 41-25 and fourth in the West with a 23-8 home record, while the Lakers are 42-25 and third in the West with a 19-13 road record.
+The Rockets are 41-26 and fourth in the West with a 23-9 home record, while the Lakers are 43-25 and third in the West with a 19-13 road record.

-The Rockets beat the Pelicans 107-105 in their last game, and the Lakers are coming off a 127-125 overtime win over the Nuggets.
+The Lakers took Monday’s meeting 100-92 behind a 36-point night from Luka Doncic, so the season series is now tied 1-1, and this game will decide the tiebreaker.

-The Rockets also lead the season series 1-0 after a 119-96 win on Christmas Day, so this one has real standings weight on top of the matchup value.
+Kevin Durant remains the Rockets’ top scorer at 25.8 points, 5.5 rebounds, and 4.4 assists per game while shooting 51.4% from the field and 40.2% from three.
+Alperen Sengun is averaging 20.2 points, 8.9 rebounds, and 6.1 assists, and after missing Monday’s game with back pain, he is not listed on the official injury report for the rematch.

 Injury Report